Vladimir-csp/uwsm/README.md

 `systemctl --user stop "wayland-wm@${compositor}.service"`, everything else will stopped by systemd.

-Wildcard `systemctl --user stop "wayland-wm@*.service"` will also work.
+Wildcard `systemctl --user stop "wayland-wm@*.service"` will also work, as does stopping `wayland-session@*.target`

-Or activate shutdown target: `systemctl --user start wayland-session-shutdown.target`
+Or activate shutdown target:
+`systemctl --user start wayland-session-shutdown.target`

-If an instance of `wayland-session-bindpid@.service` is active and pointing to a PID in login session, this stop command also doubles as a logout command.
+If an instance of `wayland-session-bindpid@.service` is active and pointing to a PID in login session, any of the above stop commands also doubles as a logout command.

 When `wayland-wm-env@${compositor}.service` is stopped, `uwsm aux cleanup-env` is launched.
-It looks for **any** cleanup files (`env_names_for_cleanup_*`) in runtime dir.
-Listed variables, plus `varnames.always_cleanup` minus `varnames.never_cleanup` are emptied in dbus activation environment and unset from systemd user manager environment.
+It looks for **any** cleanup files (`uwsm/env_cleanup_*.list`) in runtime dir.
+Listed variables, plus `Varnames.always_cleanup` minus `Varnames.never_cleanup` are emptied in dbus activation environment and unset from systemd user manager environment.

 When no compositor is running, units can be removed (`-r`) by `uwsm stop -r`.